-- they have achieved at least 5 GCSEs at grades 7,8 or 9, or A or A*, or at least 4 A grades in National 5 (Scotland)
+- they have achieved at least 5 GCSEs at grades 7,8 or 9, or A or A*, or at least 4 A grades in National 5 if in Scotland

 - For the Arts and Humanities stream: students must be on track to achieved at least A*AA at A-Level or 776 at Higher Level in the International Baccalaureate, or A grades in Scottish Highers

-- For the Sciences and Maths stream: Students must be on track to achieve at least A*A*A at A-Level, 776 at Higher Level in the International Baccalaureate, or A grades in Scottish Highers, AND must be studying at least three - any combination - of the following subjects: Chemistry, Biology, Physics, Maths, Further Maths.
+- For the Sciences and Maths stream: Students must be on track to achieve at least A*A*A at A-Level, 776 at Higher Level in the International Baccalaureate, or A grades in Scottish Highers, AND must be studying at least three of the following subjects: Chemistry, Biology, Physics, Maths, Further Maths (A-Levels only).

 *For IB students, these subjects must be at Higher Level and Maths must be 'Analysis and Approaches'.

 Please note that Applied A-Levels and BTECs are generally not suitable qualifications for applying to Cambridge and therefore will not be accepted as suitable qualifications for this programme (if the student does not also study 3 A-Levels alongside these).
 You can find out more about entry requirements for Cambridge here.